thebridgelab/thebridgelab.io/languages/css/best_practices.md

 # Best Practices

-CSS.
-This short three letter acronym that strikes fear into many developers.
-The amount of selectors and properties to memorize is endless you say?
-Fear not!
-Below is a list of best practices to follow that will get you most of the way on your journey to CSS Mastery.
+CSS3 ushered CSS into a new era!
+Twice as fast as CSS2.1?
+Check!
+GPU accelerated animations?
+Check!
+Native grid and flexbox layout?
+Check!
+Below is a list of best practices to start using now to write better stylesheets.

 ## Alphabetize selector properties